-The feasibility to reach 10 or more middle and/or high schools
+The feasibility to reach five or more middle and/or high schools

 Focus your responses to the following as they relate to the schools who will participate in the specific program(s) that are part of this proposal.

-b.
-Explain the methods used to communicate to schools, teachers, or school administration, including how you invite them to participate and how you keep them engaged throughout the project.

 d.
+Explain the methods used to communicate to schools, teachers, or school administration, including how you invite them to participate, how you communicate programming, and how you keep them engaged throughout the project.

-Explain your company’s plans to increase the number of schools or reach new schools (if applicable).
+g.
+Explain your company’s plans to increase the number of schools or reach new schools with both a performance and related educational activity. (if applicable).

 The capacity and ability to carry out the project